jackkolokasis/teraheap/README.md

 ### Description

-HugeHeap extends the managed runtime (JVM) to use a second, high-capacity heap over a fast storage device that coexists with the regular heap.
-HugeHeap provides direct access to objects on the second heap (no S/D).
+TeraHeap extends the managed runtime (JVM) to use a second, high-capacity heap over a fast storage device that coexists with the regular heap.
+TeraHeap provides direct access to objects on the second heap (no S/D).
 It also reduces GC cost by fencing the garbage collector from scanning the second heap.
-HugeHeap leverages frameworks’ property of choosing specific objects for off-heap placement and offers frameworks a hint-based inter- face for moving such objects to the second heap.
+TeraHeap leverages frameworks’ property of choosing specific objects for off-heap placement and offers frameworks a hint-based inter- face for moving such objects to the second heap.